anachrocomputer/Igloo64/README.md

 Many modern chips are only available in surface-mount packages.
 Some have the audacity to have 64 pins, and not only that, pins on all four sides.
-How can we make such a package fit onto a standard solderless breadboard?
+How can we make such a heinous package fit onto a standard solderless breadboard?

 ## The Solution ##